-“Oh yes!”
+“Oh, absolutely!”
 I said shyly, turning back toward him.
-“It was absolutely fascinating.”
+“It was completely fascinating.”

 When breakfast was over, the food vanished, and all the plates were magically clean once more.
-Everyone at the table rose except for me since I had no idea what I was supposed to do.
-Professor Snape swept from the hall through a door behind the staff table without any further acknowledgement of my presence.
-I thought perhaps I was simply to return to my rooms, so I got up as well and made to leave, nervously wondering if I would be able to find the way back by myself.
+Everyone at the table rose, except for me since I had no idea what I was supposed to do.
+Professor Snape swept from the Hall through a door behind the staff table without any further acknowledgement of me.
+I guessed maybe I should simply to return to my rooms, so I got up as well and made to leave, nervously wondering if I’d be able to find my way back by myself.
 Fortunately at that moment, Professor Dumbledore called out my name and gestured for me to join him at his side once more.
 I saw now that Professor Sprout had remained behind as well and looked quite beside herself with delight.

-“Avrille,” Professor Dumbledore said when I reached the pair of them, “Professor Sprout wishes very much to show you the school hothouses now, if you have no current plans.”
+“Avrille,” Professor Dumbledore said when I reached the pair of them, “Professor Sprout wishes very much to show you the school greenhouses now, if you have no other plans.”

 “That would be lovely!”
 I exclaimed.
-In truth, I simply couldn’t wait to see what sort of flora Hogwarts kept.
+I simply couldn’t wait to see what sort of flora Hogwarts kept.

 “Come now, my dear, shall we go?”
 Professor Sprout asked and descended the platform stairs with her skirts hitched up over her ankles.
-I was pleased to see that unlike Lockhart’s shining designer boots of last night, Professor Sprout wore simple suede boots of brown, but then again that could have just been all of the dirt caking them.
+I was pleased to see that unlike Lockhart’s shining designer boots of last night, Professor Sprout wore simple suede boots of brown, but then again, that could’ve just been all the dirt caking them.
 Fighting back a smile, I followed Professor Sprout out of the Great Hall.